alphagov/transformation-dashboard/_posts/2000-01-25-lasting-power-of-attorney.markdown

 next-steps: |
   - Continue to improve and expand the service
-  - More focus on developing back office systems
+  - Back office case management system scheduled for Digital by Default Service Standard assessment in November

 embedded-pp-graphs: